University of Felix Houphouët Boigny (https://www.univ-fhb.edu.ci)

 The accelerating impacts of climate change and the growing global demand for energy have placed energy efficiency and sustainable energy systems at the forefront of international priorities.
 The continued dependence on fossil fuels not only intensifies environmental degradation but also highlights the urgent need for innovative and sustainable alternatives capable of supporting long-term economic and social development.
 In this context, rethinking energy efficiency policies and promoting technological innovation are essential to achieving a successful energy transition.
 Advances in materials science, renewable energy technologies, smart energy systems, and high-performance energy storage solutions are playing a crucial role in improving energy management while reducing environmental impacts.

 This conference aims to provide an international forum for researchers, engineers, policymakers, and industry leaders to exchange ideas and present recent advances in the fields of energy production, storage technologies, energy efficiency strategies, and sustainable energy policies.
 Particular attention will be given to innovative materials, emerging technologies, and interdisciplinary approaches that can accelerate the transition toward low-carbon and sustainable energy systems.
 The event will also highlight the latest developments in both fundamental and applied research related to next-generation energy systems.
+By fostering collaboration between academia, industry, and decision-makers, the conference seeks to stimulate innovation, encourage knowledge transfer, and promote practical solutions for achieving sustainable development in the global energy sector.

 Organisation